f5bud/FX-4CR-V2/README.md

 - see the changelog.txt in the zip file

 ## Revision "V" Radio
+[FX-4CR-V2V-25-11-08.zip](https://github.com/user-attachments/files/23434013/FX-4CR-V2V-25-11-08.zip) **(Requires calibration for versions prior to 25-10-28)**
+- some cosmetic changes as 'C'elsius, 'F'arenheit, 'V'olts in status bar
+- moved bluetooth menu to second position
+- Reintroduction of the always-on mode for the screen

 [FX-4CR-V2V-25-10-30.zip](https://github.com/user-attachments/files/23229500/FX-4CR-V2V-25-10-30.zip) **(Requires calibration for versions prior to 25-10-28)**
 - active mars/cap by IF.ATT + PWR